speedshop/speedshop/_posts/2019-01-10-three-activerecord-mistakes.md

 Calling scopes on associations means we cannot preload the result.
 In the example above, we can preload the comments on a post, but we can't preload the *active* comments on a post, so we have to go back to the database and execute new queries for every element in the collection.

 This isn't a problem when you only do it once, and not on every element of a collection (like every post, as above).
-Feel free to use scopes galore in those situations - for example, if this was a PostsController#show action that only displayed one post and it's associated comments.
+Feel free to use scopes galore in those situations - for example, if this was a PostsController#show action that only displayed one post and its associated comments.
 But in collections, scopes on associations cause N+1s, every time.

 The best way I've found to fix this particular problem is to **create a new association**.
 [Justin Weiss](https://www.justinweiss.com/), of "Practicing Rails", taught me this in [this blog post about preloading Rails scopes](https://www.justinweiss.com/articles/how-to-preload-rails-scopes/).
 The idea is that you create a new association, which you *can* preload: